guidobouman/thesis/Documents/ResearchDocument/Sub Question 1.markdown

 #### Neurogenesis
 Just moving functions from one part of the brain to another part of the brain wouldn't be enough.
 To help facilitate this, the human brain creates new neurons throughout your whole life, this is called neurogenesis.
 These newly created neurons usually die away when they're not needed.
 But while the brain is stimulated or trained, these neurons get a chance to form new connections to other neurons instead of dying away, and thus improve the human brain. [][#Klemm:2008]

+### Requirements of a intelligent machine
+> According to functionalism, being intelligent or having a mind is purely a property of organization and has nothing inherently to do with what you’re organized out of.
+A mind exists in any system whose constituent parts have the right causal relationship with each other, but those parts can just as validly be neurons, silicon chips, or something else.
+[TODO][#Hawkins:2003]

 ### Human Brain vs. the Web
 This thesis is about the internet, so let’s take the above knowledge and mash it together with the knowledge we have about the internet and compare them.

 #### Structure
 ##### Web
 Decentralised

 ##### Storage
 Nodebased storage, Sequences/ patterns
 > Capacity is the first issue.
 Let’s say the cortex has 32 trillion synapses.
 If we represented each synapse using only two bits (giving us four possible values per synapse) and each byte has eight bits (so one byte could represent four synapses), then we would need roughly 8 trillion bytes of memory.
-A hard drive on a personal computer today has 100 billion bytes, so we would need about eighty of today’s hard drives to have the same amount of memory as a human cortex.
+A hard drive on a personal computer today has 100 billion bytes, so we would need about eighty of today’s hard drives to have the same amount of memory as a human cortex.[TODO][#Hawkins:2003]

 #### Persistency
 Longterm Shortterm